-She and her caregivers had meetings with numerous teams, including Dr. Bagatell; Abby Green, MD, who would become her primary oncologist; and John P. Dormans, MD, chief of the Division of Orthopedics, who is world-renowned for limb-sparing surgery for children with bone tumors.
+She and her caregivers had meetings with numerous teams, including Dr. Bagatell; Abby Green, MD, who would become her primary oncologist; and John P. Dormans, MD, then-chief of the Division of Orthopaedics, who is world-renowned for limb-sparing surgery for children with bone tumors.

 In most cases, Dr. Dormans and his team can replace diseased bone with a metal endoprosthesis, or even bones from other areas of the body, instead of amputating.